python-jsonschema/hypothesis-jsonschema/README.md

 draft RFC as of February 2019 (draft07), with the following exceptions:

 - For objects, the "dependencies" keyword is not supported.
-- Subschemata are not supported, i.e. the "if", "then", and "else" keywords,
 - Schema reuse with "definitions" is not supported.
 - string-encoding of non-JSON data is not supported.
 - schema annotations, i.e. "title", "description", "default",